rwxayheee/rwxayhee.github.io/_posts/2023-10-27-Peptide-Docking-with-ADCP.md

 ## Step 2: Post-processing with reduce

-In this step, we will work on the top-ranked binding mode obtained from Deocking Calculation #3, which was written to `dock3_ranked_1.pdbqt`.
+In this step, we will work on the top-ranked binding mode obtained from Docking Calculation #3, which was written to `dock3_ranked_1.pdbqt`.
 Because ADCP does not make indications on the tautomeric or protonation form of HIS (whether it is HIE/HID or HIP), the evaluation will be made in reduce on the combined structure of protein-peptide complex.
-The protonated complex will be the inital structure for local optimization in the next step.
+The protonated complex will be the initial structure for local optimization in the next step.

 ### Generate Combined Structure of the Protein-Peptide Complex

-To begin with, we will make a combined structure of the protein-peptide compmlex, using the unprotonated protein structure `2xpp_iws1.pdb` and the top-ranked peptide binding mode `dock3_ranked_1.pdb`.
+To begin with, we will make a combined structure of the protein-peptide complex, using the unprotonated protein structure `2xpp_iws1.pdb` and the top-ranked peptide binding mode `dock3_ranked_1.pdb`.
 This can be done with a molecule editing tool, a text editing tool or by the following Python codes -

 ```python
 def order_pdb(input_pdb):